planetfederal/workshops/workshops/geoserver/style/source/css/raster.rst

 The ``usgs:dem`` layer used used for this exercise:

 #.
-From the the **CSS Styles** page.
+Return to the the **Styles** page.

 #.
-Click :guilabel:`Choose a different layer` and select :kbd:`usgs:dem` from the list.

-#.
-Click :guilabel:`Create a new style` and choose the following:
+Click :guilabel:`Add a new style` and choose the following:

    .. list-table::
       :widths: 30 70
-      :stub-columns: 1
+      :header-rows: 0

+      * - Name:
+        - :kbd:`raster_example`
-      * - Workspace for new layer:
+      * - Workspace:
         - :kbd:`No workspace`
-      * - New style name:
+      * - Format:
-        - :kbd:`raster_example`
+        - :kbd:`CSS`

 #.
 When we use the **raster-channels** property set to :kbd:`auto` the rendering engine will select our single band of raster content, and do its best to map these values into a grayscale image.
+Replace the content of the style with:

    .. code-block:: css